ARMmbed/mbed-os-5-docs/docs/dev_tools/build_profiles.md

 # Build Profiles
-mbed 5.0 supports three primary build profiles, *default*, *debug* and *small*.
+mbed OS 5 supports three primary build profiles, *default*, *debug* and *small*.
 The Online Compiler uses the *default* profile.
-When building from the command-line, you can select the desired profile by adding the ```--profile <profile>``` command-line flag.
+When building from mbed CLI, you can select a profile by adding the ```--profile <profile>``` flag.
 You can specify custom user defined profiles by giving the path to the profile.

 ## Default profile